Architect your application for Amazon ECS

 Use each task definition family for only one business purpose.

-If you group multiple types of application container together in the same task definition, you can’t independently scale those containers.
-For example, it's unlikely that both a website and an API require scaling out at the same rate.
-As traffic increases, there will be a different number of web containers required than API containers.
-If these two containers are being deployed in the same task definition, every task runs the same number of web containers and API containers.
+If you group multiple types of application containers together in the same task definition, you can't independently scale those containers.
+For example, a website and an API typically require different scaling patterns.
+As traffic increases, you might need a different number of web containers than API containers.
+If these two containers are deployed in the same task definition, every task runs the same number of web containers and API containers.

 -